approov/quickstart-ios-swift-alamofire/SECRETS-PROTECTION.md

 ```swift
 ApproovService.setDevKey(devKey: "uDW9FuLVpL1_4zo1")
 ```

+See [using a development key](https://approov.io/docs/latest/approov-usage-documentation/#using-a-development-key) to understand how to obtain the development key which is the parameter to the call.

 ### Header Prefixes
 In some cases the value to be substituted on a header may be prefixed by some fixed string.
 A common case is the presence of `Bearer` included in an authorization header to indicate the use of a bearer token.
 In this case you can specify a prefix as follows: